 updates on E-Swathu in Karnataka include:

-Task Force Formation: A special task force has been established to tackle issues related to property registration in areas bordering municipalities and gram panchayats.
-This initiative aims to streamline the process of obtaining e-Khata for property owners in these regions.
+Task Force for Border Issues: A special task force has been established to resolve property registration complexities in areas bordering municipalities and gram panchayats, streamlining the e-Khata process for owners in these regions.

 These developments reflect ongoing efforts to enhance the E Swathu system and resolve challenges faced by property owners in Karnataka.